waltelab/waltelab.github.io/index.md

 # Medical Informatics Laboratory
 The Medical Informatics Laboratory is interested in different aspects of biomedical data integration and standardisation.
-We are located at the [University Hospital Greifswald](https://www.medizin.uni-greifswald.de/de/home/), [Institute for Community Medicine](http://www2.medizin.uni-greifswald.de/icm/index.php?id=334).
+We are located at the [University Hospital Greifswald](https://www.medizin.uni-greifswald.de/de/home/), [Institute for Community Medicine](http://www2.medizin.uni-greifswald.de/icm/index.php?id=334) (Germany).

 ### Research